Last updated: January 2026

 Quick Answer

 If your child has Celiac disease, the ONLY treatment is a strict gluten-free diet - no wheat roti, bread, biscuits, or maida products.
 The good news?
-With proper diet management, your child can live a completely normal, healthy life!
-Most Indian staples like rice, dal, idli, dosa, jowar, bajra, and ragi are naturally safe.
-Symptoms like pet dard, loose motions, and poor growth will improve within weeks of starting a gluten-free lifestyle.
+With proper diet management, most children grow and thrive well and can live a full, healthy life.
+Most Indian staples like rice, dal, idli, dosa, jowar, bajra, and ragi are naturally gluten-free.
+Symptoms like pet dard, loose motions, and poor growth usually improve over weeks to months after starting a strict gluten-free diet.

 Quick Summary